17th Annual Esto Perpetua Awards

 Since the award was created in 1999, the ISHS has recognized the inspiring local preservation efforts of more than 100 individuals and organizations from throughout the state of Idaho.

-Nominations will be juried and awards presented at the annual Idaho State Historical Society Esto Perpetua Awards Program, 2016 (date will be announed in February).
+Nominations will be juried and awards presented at the annual Idaho State Historical Society Esto Perpetua Awards Program, Tuesday, June 21st, 2016.
+Awards program will be held at the Old Idaho Penitentiary,Boise, Idaho.
 Join us in sharing your community’s experience and inspiring others to take action!

 The 2015 awardees: